cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.python.md

 - *Type:* str

-Action to be taken when the SSL certificate of upstream is invalid.
-Available values: `pass_through`, `block`, `error`.
+The action performed when an untrusted certificate is seen.
+The default action is an error with HTTP code 526.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#action ZeroTrustGatewayPolicy#action}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#action ZeroTrustGatewayPolicy#action}

 ---